Causal Variance Decompositions for Measuring Health Inequalities

-The variance decomposition results are presented in Table \ref{tab:seer_var_decomp}.
-The columns correspond to different outcome models, while the rows show point estimates (bootstrap median) of the proportional variance components, as percentage of total variance, with bootstrap confidence intervals reported in brackets.
-Table \ref{tab:seer_var_decomp2} shows the corresponding components on their original scale.
-The bootstrap sampling distributions of the estimators are provided in Appendix \ref{sec:AK_seer_sample_dist}.
-The estimates were generally consistent across different outcome models for all components.
-Among the models, XGBoost captured most variance explained in the outcome, as indicated by the smallest residual variance estimate (88.20\% [86.92\%, 89.41\%]).
-The largest source of variance explained was attributed to the main registry effect, accounting for 4.49\%, 3.95\%, 4.16\%, and 5.45\% of the variance for the fixed-effects, random-effects, RF, and XGBoost models, respectively.
-Case-mix variables also contributed to outcome variation.
-The nonparametric models (RF and XGBoost) yielded higher estimated variance components for case-mix, likely due to their ability to capture possible interactions between the covariates and registry/race.
+The residual component accounts for the majority of total outcome variance (88.20\%--92.81\%) across models.
+This component represents outcome variation not attributable to the case-mix-, hospital-, and group-related mechanisms isolated in the decomposition.
+Importantly, the prominence of the residual does not indicate limited usefulness of the decomposition.
+Rather, the goal of the approach is not to maximize explained variance, but to assess whether meaningful disparities arise through specific mechanisms.
+In this context, small mechanism-specific components alongside a large residual indicate that observed outcome variation is largely not driven by hospital- or group-related inequality mechanisms.

+Beyond these four inequality-related pathways, the main registry effect represents the dominant non-residual source of outcome variation, accounting for 4.28\%, 3.68\%, 4.06\%, and 5.31\% of the total variance under the fixed-effects, random-effects, RF, and XGBoost models, respectively.
+Although not the primary focus of this study, this component captures average differences in baseline performance across registries, and may point towards a need to address or further investigate the sources of the performance gaps.

+While case-mix variables also contributed to outcome variation, we note that this component should not be interpreted causally (see Section \ref{sec:discussion}).
+The nonparametric models (RF and XGBoost) yielded higher estimated variance components for case-mix, either due to overfitting or their ability to capture possible interactions between the covariates and registry/race.
 These interactions are not specified in the parametric models which only include main case-mix covariate effects, and the variation due to such interactions, if present, may have been absorbed into the residual variance in the parametric models.
-The results did not reveal significant racial inequalities, as reflected by the negligible effect modification term.
-Furthermore, there was no evidence of significant selection effects, as indicated by the indirect effect term.